Rs.89.10for 1 strip(s) (10 tablet md each)

 Q. What is Ageflux Junior Orally Disintegrating Tablet?
 What is it used for?

 Ageflux Junior Orally Disintegrating Tablet belongs to a class of medicines known as proton pump inhibitors.
-Ageflux Junior Orally Disintegrating Tablet is used for the treatment of peptic ulcer disease (gastric and duodenal ulcers), reflux esophagitis or gastroesophageal reflux disease (GERD).
-It is also used to treat a disease associated with excessive acid production in the stomach known as Zollinger Ellison syndrome (ZES).
+Ageflux Junior Orally Disintegrating Tablet is used for the treatment of acidity, peptic ulcer disease (gastric and duodenal ulcers), reflux esophagitis, or gastroesophageal reflux disease (GERD).
 It works by reducing the amount of acid made by your stomach.

 Q. Should Ageflux Junior Orally Disintegrating Tablet be taken empty stomach or with food?

-Usually, Ageflux Junior Orally Disintegrating Tablet is taken once a day, first thing in the morning, on an empty stomach.
-If you take Ageflux Junior Orally Disintegrating Tablet twice a day, take 1 dose in the morning and 1 dose in the evening.
-The tablets should be swallowed whole (remember not be chewed or crushed) and taken at least 1 hour before a meal with some water.
+Ageflux Junior Orally Disintegrating Tablet is taken on an empty stomach.
+It should be swallowed whole (remember not to chew or crush it) and taken at least 1 hour before a meal with some water.